 Rist was in the Navy for four years, then worked 32 years for the post office.
 He retired to become a full-time guide.
 “Everybody has an ‘out’ in life,” he said.
 “Some people get lost in music.
 Some people get lost in art.
 For me, when I’m out on the water, everything that can bother me, I forget about.”

 Rondout Creek, High Falls, New York

-Ottulich chucked his heavy white streamer, which mimics a baitfish, like some kind of pitcher in a foreign sport.
+Ottulich chucked his heavy white streamer, which mimics a baitfish, with brutal efficiency.
 When the cast landed, he crouched into a ready stance, stripping line, his body taut like a spring.
 He was ready when the fish struck.

 “The smallies here are like the trout out West,” Ray Ottulich said.
 “They’re aggressive and opportunistic.”
 Ottulich grew up in the Hudson Valley area, moved to Montana to guide, then returned to take care of his mother.
 Smallmouth bass are prime game fish, but they’re often overlooked by anglers obsessed with the region’s trout.

 “You don’t ever have to worry about changing flies when you fish here,” he said.
 “They’re always hungry.”